 Will I own the device and can it be used outside of classes?

-Students will not own the device, but students will have full use of the device during the academic year (Fall 2015 and Spring 2016) and can use it for academic and personal needs.
+Students will not own the device, but students will have full use of the device during the academic year (Fall 2017 and Spring 2018) and can use it for academic and personal needs.
 Students will have administrative rights while using the device and can treat the device as their own.
 At the end of the academic school year, students must return the device.
-Students who do not turn the device in at the end of the school year will be charged for the device.
+Students who do not turn the device in at the end of the school year will be charged a fine for the device.

 Do I have to register for a digital literacy class to receive the device?

 Students enrolled in the digital literacy classes will have the option to use the device during the semester they are enrolled in a digital literacy class.
-All Honors College Freshman will also have the opportunity to check out a device after students enrolled in DLI classes.
+All Honors College students currently enrolled and in good standing will also have the opportunity to check out a device on a first come, first serve basis providing inventory remains.